achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ### Vanilla Ride
-* Blonde female, very attractive, known to be interested in Hap
+* Blonde female, very attractive
+* Known to be interested in Hap
 * Assasin, very stealthy
 * Expert shot
 * Very good driver
+* Lethal customer
 ### Cason Stadler                                                       * Caucasian male
 * Consider him a "player" with the ladies
 * Pulltizer prize nominated investigative journalist now works for the local paper (in Camp Rapture)
 * Iraq war veteran
-* Connections/contacts
+* Leverages connections/contacts
 * Handsome and persuasive
 ### Booger                                                        *   Describes himself as a mutt (from a racial/ethnic perspective)
 *   Possible sociopath